rahatsantosh/epymarl/README.md

-# Extended Python MARL framework - EPyMARL

-EPyMARL is  an extension of [PyMARL](https://github.com/oxwhirl/pymarl), and includes
-- **New!** Support for training in environments with individual rewards for all agents (for all algorithms that support such settings)
-- **New!** Updated EPyMARL to use maintained [Gymnasium](https://gymnasium.farama.org/index.html) library instead of deprecated OpenAI Gym version 0.21.
-- **New!** Support for new environments: native integration of [PettingZoo](https://pettingzoo.farama.org/), [matrix games](https://github.com/uoe-agents/matrix-games), [SMACv2](https://github.com/oxwhirl/smacv2), and [SMAClite](https://github.com/uoe-agents/smaclite)
-- **New!** Support for logging to [weights and biases (W&B)](https://wandb.ai/)
-- **New!** We added a simple plotting script to visualise run data
-- Additional algorithms (IA2C, IPPO, MADDPG, MAA2C and MAPPO)
-- Option for no-parameter sharing between agents (original PyMARL only allowed for parameter sharing)
-- Flexibility with extra implementation details (e.g. hard/soft updates, reward standarization, and more)
-- Consistency of implementations between different algorithms (fair comparisons)

-See our blog post here: https://agents.inf.ed.ac.uk/blog/epymarl/

 ### Autoencoder Reconstruction-Based Agent Modelling
+**20th August 2024**

-This repository adds a novel feature of **autoencoder reconstruction-based agent modelling** to the EPyMARL library.
+This repository adds a novel feature of **autoencoder reconstruction-based agent modelling** to the (EPyMARL library)[https://github.com/uoe-agents/epymarl/tree/main].
 This technique allows for the modeling of opponents by reconstructing their observations, actions, and rewards through an autoencoder architecture.
 This repository is a fork of the EPyMARL library specifically to implement and evaluate this type of agent modelling.

+This work has been done as part of the dissertation (Integrating Agent Modelling in Multi-Agent Reinforcement Learning Algorithms)[https://agents.inf.ed.ac.uk/blog/master-dissertations/rsantosh_msc2024.pdf]

 To run an experiment with autoencoder-based agent modelling, use the following command format:
 ```sh